7:00AM to 5:00PM

-Two of the most common kitchen items, baking soda and white vinegar, is an excellent toilet cleaner.
+Two of the most common kitchen items, baking soda and white vinegar, is excellent toilet cleaner.
 Bring a clean spray bottle, fill it with white vinegar, and then spray it directly over tough stains.
 Remember not to use apple cider vinegar since its brown tint can stain the toilet.

 Then, let it sit for 15 minutes or so before scrubbing it.
 Once you start scrubbing the toilet, you’ll see the gunk come off quickly.

 The minerals present in the constant standing water of the bowl are responsible for limescale deposits.
 They form hard water stains and are tough to remove.
 However, a mixture of baking soda and white vinegar works wonders.

 To eliminate them, pour one cup of vinegar inside the bowl; spray it for even application.
 Then, use a brush or a scrubber to rub the hard stains.
 Let it rest for about 2 minutes, and then pour one equal cup of baking soda, followed by another cup of vinegar.

 After 15 minutes, use a stiff-bristled brush to scrub the stains, including the ones above the waterline.
 Then let the solution sit for at least 60 minutes before flushing.
 Baking soda and vinegar create a concentrated carbonic acid solution, an excellent eco-friendly toilet cleaning option.

-Besides tough stains, they also deal with the yellowing of the bowl.
+Besides tough stains, white vinegar and baking soda also deal with the yellowing of the bowl.
 Thus, you get a clean, stain-free toilet without splurging on expensive chemicals.

 Vinegar is acidic enough to kill germs and bacteria as well – so it’s a win-win situation for you!